rranshous/showoff/README.md

    - "Read what's on screen 3"
 3. **Organize information** across multiple persistent screens
 4. **Mix content types** - text screens with markdown formatting, canvas screens with preserved animations

+### Window Manager System
+1. **Open the Window Manager panel** by clicking the window icon in the activity bar
+2. **Ask Copilot to manage windows** using natural language or `#window_system`:
+   - "Create a 3x2 grid layout"
+   - "Add a canvas window at position 0,0 with a bouncing ball animation"
+   - "Create a markup window showing project status at row 1, column 0"
+   - "Deploy a Window Controller Agent that updates the title every second"
+   - "Query all current windows and their positions"
+3. **Advanced layouts** - Multi-row, multi-column grids with spanning support
+4. **Window Controller Agents** - Custom JavaScript that controls window behavior dynamically

 ## Installation